5 Easy Ways to Improve Your Restaurant Digital Marketing

 Have you visited your website in the past two weeks?
 Don’t worry—this is a judgment-free zone.
 If your website is looking less than stellar, there are a few quick ways you can improve what you already have:

 - Make it mobile-friendly: In 2018, 52 percent of all worldwide online traffic was generated through mobile phones, up from 50 percent in the previous year.
 You’ll want to make sure that your website is easy to navigate on a cell phone.
+You can also create a QR Code for your menu so that diners can view your menu on their smartphone.
+These contactless menus are especially helpful to maintain hygiene and safety standards

 - Update your menu: There’s a pretty good chance that your customers are visiting your website to see your menu.
 Nothing is worse than not being able to see what incredible menu items await customers when they visit your restaurant.
+Don't forget to create a coming soon page for new menus.
+It's a great way to build hype and excitement around it even before the official launch.

 2. Invest in SEO — Search Engine Optimization